13 Nature Words Everyone Gets Wrong

 Hurricane and cyclone and typhoon: What’s the difference?

 All three describe the same kind of oceanic storm with sustained winds reaching higher than 74 mph—the difference is in its location.
 If it strikes North America from the Atlantic Ocean, it’s a hurricane (named for Hurikan, the Mayan god of evil).
 If it strikes China or Japan, it’s called a typhoon (from Greek tuphõn, “whirlwind”); to Filipinos and other Southeast Asian, they are called baguios.
 And in the Indian Ocean, it’s called a cyclone—coined in 1848 by English scientist Captain H. Piddington, who derived the name from the Greek kyklon, “to move in a circle.”
 Today, any storm that has a circular motion—but isn’t strong enough to be a hurricane or typhoon—is referred to as a cyclone.
-These abandoned places have been overrun by nature.

 City and town and village: What’s the difference?